Aniket1110/Portfolio/README.md

 # Portfolio
+This is my simple Portfolio.
-I have created my portfolio website using HTML , CSS and JavaScript.
+I have used  HTML5 , CSS3 and jQuery  for implementation.